xlurio/new-languages-studies/14. ASP.NET/ASP.NET.md

 ## Controllers

 This are the classes that handles the HTTP requests received by the servers and deliver responses.
-The default endpoint URI is defined by `/[controler-name]/[method-name]` where the `[controller-name]` is the name of the controller class without the "controller" word and the `[action-name]` is the name of the controller action that will handle the request.
+The default endpoint URI is defined by `/[controlername]/[methodname]` where the `[controllername]` is the name of the controller class without the "controller" word and the `[actionname]` is the name of the controller action that will handle the request.
 The controller implementation must be a public concrete class, with "Controller" at the and of the name, that inherit from `System.Web.Mvc.Controller`:

 ```
 namespace MyAPI.Controllers